dafatskin/CCA-Allocation/README.md

 As such, the formatting for that tab would be: classlist:A1-I399-NAME

 3. The third part is in "scoring details".
 Scoring is a function in our code that relies on the psychomotor values in the excel sheet as a factor to allocate the students.
-These values have been pre assigned and do not need to be edited but an edit is okay.
+Please edit the elements accordingly or change the Status to "on" or "off".

 It consists of multiple elements in the format:
-(CCAName):(Score below criteria value)-(Score above criteria value)-(Criteria)
+(CCAName):(Score below criteria value)-(Score above criteria value)-(Criteria)-(Status)

 ### Run the code
 Click the file called "start.py".
 You should receive: